Kabudan, Razavi Khorasan

-Kabudan (كبودان) (Note: Also romanized as Kabūdān) is a village in, and the capital of, Kuhpayeh Rural District of the Central District of Bardaskan County, Razavi Khorasan province, Iran.
+Kabudan (كبودان) (Note: Also romanized as Kabūdān) is a village in, and the capital of, Kuhpayeh Rural District in the Central District of Bardaskan County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 841 in 292 households.
 The following census in 2011 counted 861 people in 293 households.
-The 2016 census measured the population of the village as 749 people in 269 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 749 people in 269 households, the most populous in its rural district.